jvolz/ReDISCovery/README.md

 # ReDISCovery

-A Sports Sensor Device Package and Locator
+A Sports Sensor Device Package and Locator.